aileftech/snap-admin/README.md

 }
 ```

-Add an extra field that's computed at runtime instead of a database column.
-It will be displayed everywhere as a normal, read-only column.
+This annotation can be used to add values computed at runtime that are shown like additional columns.

 ### @Filterable